 This happened four more times, for three more years.
 Each loss was very difficult.
 I put a blanket on the pain, each thread kept the sorrow in.

 Some people told me that maybe I should consider adoption, or maybe I wasn’t meant to have more children.
 But each time I glanced at that stocking, I knew that I was on the right path, and that a Christmas miracle would occur.

-Though I was very sad about it, and struggling with it, I never lost hope.
+Though I was very sad about the miscarriages, and struggling with them, I never lost hope.
 Deep down I always knew he would come.
 I didn’t know how or when, I just never gave up trying.